BQSKit/bqskit/docs/guides/usegpus.md

 First, you will need to install `bqskit-qfactor-jax`.
 Follow the instructions available on the [PyPI page](https://pypi.org/project/bqskit-qfactor-jax/).

+## QFactor-JAX and QFactor-Sample-JAX Use Examples

+For detailed usage examples, please refer to the [examples directory](https://github.com/BQSKit/bqskit-qfactor-jax/tree/main/examples)  in the `bqskit-qfactor-jax` package.
+There, you will find two Toffoli instantiation examples using QFactor and QFactor-Sample, as well as two different synthesis flows that also utilize these algorithms.

 ## Setting Up the Environment

 To run BQSKit with GPUs, you need to set up the BQSKit runtime properly.
 Each worker should be assigned to a specific GPU, and several workers can use the same GPU by utilizing [NVIDIA's MPS](https://docs.nvidia.com/deploy/mps/).
 You can set up the runtime on an interactive node or using SBATCH on several nodes.
 Below are the scripts to help you set up the runtime.